The Number One Strategy for Small Local Business to Make Huge Profits from Facebook

 Well, if you can’t afford Google AdWords (it’s expensive now), then you should consider advertising on Facebook.
 And the reason why is because of this sure fire system that will target your exact audience.

-Here are the steps in selling to your exact audience…
+Here are the steps for Local Business on Facebook in selling to your exact audience…

 1) Create a “Like” Campaign to Boost Social Proof